Owzok/Owzok/README.md

 <div align="center">

 ### 💻 About Me
 Studying Data Science in Lima, Peru.
-Currently working with Python in computer vision and image processing .
+Currently working with Python in computer vision and image processing.

 ### 📨 Reach Out